birros/web-archives/HACKING.md

 ## Todo

-- __CRITICAL__ : Handle the absence of system services such as Tracker or GVFS's http backend :
-  1. use D-Bus to test whether the service is available or not
-  2. on the application's homepage, use a banner to indicate the absence of services
-  3. display instructions in a modal window, depending on the system used, to install them
 - Propose ZIM format recognition for GNU/Linux distributions (mimetype)
 - Refactoring the settings : maximize, window size, night mode
 - Write help manual